Location: Western Romania

-The Arad Fortress (Cetatea Aradului), boasting a Vauban-style fortress with a six-pointed star shape, wasbuilt under the orders of Hapsburg empress Maria Theresa between 1763 and 1783.
+The Arad Fortress (Cetatea Aradului), boasting a Vauban-style stronghold with a six-pointed star shape, was built under the orders of Hapsburg empress Maria Theresa between 1763 and 1783.

-Before World War II about 10,000 Jews lived here; the community survived the Holocaust and most of them moved to Israel.
-At the end of 1990s, the Jewish community in Arad was the second largest in the country (after the one on Bucharest).
+Before World War II about 10,000 Jews lived in Arad; the community survived the Holocaust and most of them moved to Israel.
+At the end of the 1990s, the Jewish community in Arad was the second largest in the country (after the one on Bucharest).

 Jewish Community of Arad